audiotape playback perfected

 What’s a reproducer?

-Reproducer is the historic name for any apparatus that plays back or reproduces recorded sound.
-(A tape recorder having playback capability is known as a recorder-reproducer.)
+Reproducer is the historic name for apparatus that plays back or reproduces recorded sound.
+A “tape recorder” having playback capability is known as a recorder-reproducer, while a reproducer is configured for playback only.

-There are two important reasons why reproducers have no recording function:
+There are two very important reasons why a reproducer has no recording function:

 2. To obtain the highest audio quality in playback

 A recorder’s ability to erase and over-write disqualifies its use for the playback of irreplaceable master tapes.
-It’s equally unwise to needlessly pull high-value tape recordings over erase and record heads (and/or fixed-pin lifters) as this causes unnecessary tape wear and could inflict permanent tape damage.
+It’s equally unwise to pull valued tapes over erase and record heads or fixed-pin lifters as this causes unnecessary tape wear and might inflict permanent tape damage.
+(See our August, 2012 technical paper: Message to administrators of sound recordings archives.)

 What makes a reproducer the highest quality platform for playback?